 Many teens hate therapy – presenting as resistant, oppositional, or simply apathetic.
 The truth, however, is much less pessimistic.
 They’re stuck!
 We’ll start this workshop by exploring common sources of this stuckness, ways it exacerbates other problems, and ideas for helping teens move forward.
 Next, we’ll consider what happens when developmental tasks aren’t completed.
 This includes three important concepts common among stuck teens – developmental debt, maladaptive task completion, and stalled identity formation.
 Along the way, we’ll explore variety of field-tested strategies for helping these teens get unstuck.

-Topics related to imminent danger can be confusing, complicated, and frustrating – even for experienced therapists.
+Topics related to imminent danger can be confusing, complicated, and frustrating.
 This is especially when working with teens.
-We’re required to follow state laws regarding confidentiality, treatment consent, and mandated reporting while also juggling developmental considerations, parental expectations, and our own clinical comfort zones.
+We’re required to follow laws regarding confidentiality, treatment consent, and mandated reporting, while also juggling developmental considerations, parental expectations, and our own clinical comfort zones.

-SUBSTANCE USE DISORDERS IN TEENS
+SUBSTANCE USE IN TEENS

-Nearly half all teens receiving mental health services have a diagnosable substance use disorder.
-Unfortunately, most mental health counselors have little training or experience when it comes to substance use among teens, so these concerns go overlooked and unaddressed.
-This workshop helps change this!
-First, we’ll explore the stages of substance use, diagnostic criteria, and common co-morbid mental health disorders.
-Next, we’ll consider reasons teens use and the stuckness that can develop.
+This highly interactive workshop is for mental health counselors of all experience levels with a desire to develop practical, field-tested skills related to working with teens who have substance related concerns.
+We’ll start by examining the stages of substance use, diagnostic criteria, and common co-morbid mental health disorders.
+Next, we’ll consider reasons teens use, the role of trauma in co-occurring disorders, and the stuckness that can develop.
 Then, we’ll examine field-tested approaches for addressing substance use in teens, including strategies for addressing substance use, fostering change, and getting unstuck.